HerrSubset/bvt-cli/README.md

   bvt-cli calendar -f <federation> [-l <league>] [-t <team>]
 ```

 The league and team flag are optional.
-In case you don't provide values for the, you will be prompted for them.
+In case you don't provide values for them, you will be prompted for them.

 Example usage:
 ```